What is an ISA?

 Is the Danske Cash ISA a "flexible" ISA?

 No. A "flexible" ISA allows the subscriber to replace, in whole or in part, cash they have withdrawn without the replacement counting towards their annual subscription limit.
-Cash withdrawn from the Danske Cash ISA will continue to count towards a subscriber's annual limit.
+Cash withdrawn from the Danske Cash ISA will continue to count towards a subscriber's annual limit and therefore can only be reinvested in the ISA where the customer is able to do so within their remaining ISA subscription allowance.

 Can I transfer my ISA between ISA providers?